Anvikarp/knitvcrochet/README.md

 ## Future Improvements

-The model could be improved through transfer learning, expanded datasets with more diverse samples, and mobile deployment for real-time classification.
+To expand on this project, I'm looking into transfer learning and expanded datasets with more diverse samples to improve teh model.
+I am also thinking about mobile deployment for real-time classification.